- Learning German Made Easy

 Those two giants of making learning new things easy and fun did not shy back from tackling the German language.
 Both the “Idiot’s Guide” and “for Dummies” have a German edition.

-The Idiot’s Guide To Learning German
+The Complete Idiot’s Guide To Learning German

 The Idiot’s Guide takes a while to get to the point - it doesn’t teach you anything about sentence grammar until Chapter 8 - it takes that time to really get into the basics, with an extensive chapter on pronouncing German, another on cognates and false friends and some colloquialisms.